Distilled Siamese Networks for Visual Tracking: Experiments

 \subsection{Benchmark Results}

-\textbf{Results on OTB-100.} On the OTB-100 benchmark~\cite{wuobject2015}, we compare our DSTrpn (SiamRPN as teacher) and DSTfc (SiamFC as teacher) trackers with various recent fast trackers (more than 50 FPS), including the teacher networks SiamRPN~\cite{li2018high} and SiamFC~\cite{bertinetto2016fully}, Siam-tri \cite{dong2018triplet}, TRACA~\cite{choi2018context}, HP~\cite{dong2018hyperparameter}, Cfnet2~\cite{valmadre2017end}, and fDSST~\cite{danelljan2017discriminative}.
-The evaluation metrics include both precision and success plots in one pass evaluation (OPE)~\cite{wuobject2015}, where ranks are sorted using precision scores with center error less than 20 pixels and Area-Under-the-Curve (AUC), respectively.
-In Fig.~\ref{res_otb_100}, our DSTrpn outperforms all the other trackers in terms of precision and success plots.
-As for speed, DSTrpn runs at an extremely high speed of 265 FPS, which is nearly 3$\times$ faster than the SiamRPN (90 FPS) and obtains the same (even slightly better) precision and AUC scores.
+\textbf{Results on OTB-100.} On the OTB-100 benchmark~\cite{wuobject2015}, a conventional method for evaluating trackers is one-pass evaluation (OPE).
+To measure the performance with different initializations, we use spatial robustness evaluation (SRE) and temporal robustness evaluation (TRE).
+SRE uses different bounding boxes in the first frame and TRE starts at different frames for initialization.
+We compare our DSTrpn (SiamRPN as teacher) and DSTfc (SiamFC as teacher) trackers with various recent fast trackers (more than 50 FPS), including the teacher networks SiamRPN~\cite{li2018high} and SiamFC~\cite{bertinetto2016fully}, Siam-tri \cite{dong2018triplet}, TRACA~\cite{choi2018context}, HP~\cite{dong2018hyperparameter}, Cfnet2~\cite{valmadre2017end}, and fDSST~\cite{danelljan2017discriminative}.
+The evaluation metrics include both precision and success plots in OPE~\cite{wuobject2015}, where ranks are sorted using precision scores with center error less than 20 pixels and Area-Under-the-Curve (AUC).
+In Fig.~\ref{fig:res_otb_100}, our DSTrpn outperforms all the other trackers in terms of precision and success plots.
+As for speed, DSTrpn runs at an extremely high speed of 265 FPS, which is nearly 3$\times$ faster than SiamRPN (90 FPS) and obtains the same (even slightly better) precision and AUC scores.
 DSTfc runs more than 2$\times$ faster than SiamFC with comparable performance.

-\textbf{Results on DTB.} We benchmark our method on the Drone Tracking Benchmark (DTB)~\cite{li2017visual} including 70 videos captured by drone cameras.
-We compare SiamRPN, recent Siamese works such as HP~\cite{dong2018hyperparameter}, and the trackers evaluated in DTB, including DAT~\cite{possegger2015defense}, HOGLR~\cite{wang2015understanding}, SODLT~\cite{wang2015transferring}, DSST~\cite{danelljan2014accurate}, MDNet~\cite{nam2015learning}, MEEM~\cite{Zhang2014MEEM}, and SRDCF~\cite{danelljan2015learning}.
-The evaluation metrics include Distance Precision (DP) at a threshold of 20 pixels, Overlap Precision (OP) at an overlap threshold of 0.5, and the AUC.
-As shown in Table~\ref{res:DTB}, DSTrpn performs best in terms of DP and OP.
-For AUC, DSTrpn ranks first (0.5557) and significantly outperforms SiamFC (0.4797).
-Compared with the SiamRPN, our DSTrpn surpasses it in terms of both AUC and OP, while even achieving a $3.6\%$ improvement on DP, considering that our model size is just $1/18$ of the teacher SiamRPN.
-DSTfc outperforms SiamFC in terms of all three criterias too.
+\textbf{Results on VOT2019, LaSOT and TrackingNet.} We also conduct extensive experiments on challenging and large-scale datasets, including VOT2019~\cite{Kristan2019a}, LaSOT~\cite{fan2019lasot} and TrackingNet~\cite{muller2018trackingnet}, to evaluate the generalization of our method.
+On VOT2019, the trackers are ranked by EAO (Expected Average Overlap) while on LaSOT and TrackingNet, OP and DP are used.
+We compare DaSiamRPN~\cite{zhu2018distractor}, ECO~\cite{danelljan2017eco}, MDNet~\cite{nam2015learning}, and our baselines: SiamRPN~\cite{Kristan2018a} and SiamFC~\cite{bertinetto2016fully}.